 Barnard College and the Committee on Women’s War Work

-Above: a flier for the Women's War Work Committee; Below: further information about the opportunities it provided
+Above: a flier for the Women's War Work Committee; Below: further information about the opportunities it provided.
+Columbia University and WW1 Collection, Box 5 Folders 9, 5.

 Women, of course, could not directly serve in the military during World War I. Still, this was little impediment to the administration of Barnard College, whose war zeal rivaled that of Columbia College.
 And it was likewise no small obstacle for many Barnard students, who found in the war an opportunity to pursue their own purposes.